Microservices - Dollar functions

 Note

-You might want to pass the CrudContext to every $
+You should pass the CrudContext to every $

 function to enable reliable logging in ms-link hooks.